u10if/telegram-api-nobitex/README.md

+Sure, here's a sample README.md file for the code:

 Real-Time Price Monitoring using Telegram Bot

 This Python script fetches real-time price data from an API and sends it to a specified Telegram chat using a bot.
 The script also includes a feature to add 🟢 or 🔴 symbols to the price text depending on whether the price has gone up or down since the previous update.

 Requirements